google/differential-privacy/cc/README.md

 ## Differential Privacy library in C++

-This is a C++ implementation of a differential privacy library.
+This is the C++ implementation of the differential privacy library.
 For general details and key definitions, see the top-level documentation.
 This document describes C++-specific aspects.